Kramer Guitars: Early to mid-1980s

 A chance encounter between Dennis Berardi and Eddie Van Halen's managers on an airplane flight set the foundation for Kramer's meteoric rise in the 1980s.
 Eddie was interested in a tremolo that stayed in tune, which the Rockinger system offered.
 A meeting between Eddie Van Halen and Kramer execs took place, and Eddie was sold.
 At the meeting, he reportedly quipped that he would help make Kramer the "#1 guitar company in the world."

 By 1983, the Rockinger tremolo (sometimes dubbed "The Eddie Van Halen tremolo") had been widely replaced by the Floyd Rose system.
 In addition, Kramer once again offered Schaller tuners on their guitars, tapping Schaller to produce Floyd Rose tremolos as well.
+Rose had been using Fernandes Guitars of Japan to produce his prototypes, and early and final production tremolo models up until then.
 Kramer was the only guitar company offering Original Floyd Rose tremolos stock on their production guitars, a competitive advantage of Kramer over other guitar manufacturers of the period.
 In late 1983, Kramer switched from the "beak" headstock design to the Gibson Explorer-like "hockey stick" headstock design.
-This distinctive look also helped rank Kramer highly with guitar enthusiasts.
+The distinctive look also helped rank Kramer highly with guitar enthusiasts.
 One notable Kramer guitar was the Baretta model, which was a single-humbucker instrument similar to guitars Eddie Van Halen used on stage.
 The Kramer Baretta was the flagship of the Kramer line and helped popularize the single-pickup 1980s superstrat guitar design.

 By late 1985, Kramer began installing Seymour Duncan pickups in its guitars, in preference to the more vintage-sounding Schaller pickups.
 When the sales figures came in, Kramer was the best-selling guitar brand of 1985.
 In 1986, Kramer switched to the radically drooped "pointy headstock" design.
 Schaller tuners, Floyd Rose tremolos, Seymour Duncan pickups and exciting graphics by talented factory artists such as Dennis Kline helped propel Kramer to become the best-selling guitar brand of 1986.